igorkamyshev/withease/apps/website/docs/redux/index.md

 You can read more about this practice [in the "Explicit start of the app" article](/magazine/explicit_start).

-#### Async initialization
+#### Async setup

-You can also defer interop object initialization and Redux Store creation in time.
+You can also defer interop object initialization and Redux Store creation.

 The `createReduxIntegration` overload without explicit `reduxStore` allows you to pass the Store via `setup` event later.